 This defensiveness about popular reading now coincides with another phenomenon: the fear that reading might lose its cultural potency completely.
 This is why the language of reading-as-devouring is rehabilitated, with its unprecedented positive spin.
 ‘Devouring’ is reclaimed because, at its base, it signifies interest.
 And in a world where Facebook, WhatsApp and Netflix compete for our attention, any interest in good old-fashioned reading is encouraged at all costs.

 Ironically, however, the tendency to endorse any kind of reading as good reading fosters new assumptions about what good reading entails.
 ‘Devouring’ implies a certain tempo – it idealises the fast-paced reading experience.
 It also promotes a certain kind of writing, as the Guardian’s description of the Booker panel shows.
 If a book grips us, if it sucks us in like a Hollywood thriller, it’s doing its ‘job’.
 Any work that elicits a slower, more ruminative reading experience is cast as defective.
 Any reading strategy that resists or disrupts the linear drive of the page-turner is dismissed.

 The reading language of the past contains something precious that needs to be preserved, indeed celebrated, in the present.
 For centuries the rich contrasts of the reading-eating spectrum expressed a conviction that different kinds of reading mattered, and this conviction would serve us well in our media-fraught world.
 ‘Just reading’ is not good enough: we need to revive reading’s diversity.
 The language of digestion encourages slowed-down reading habits (along Slow Food lines).
-It reminds us to be more attentive to the subtle ways in which texts have been put together by their creators – to think before just bingeing upon pages.Make a donation
+It reminds us to be more attentive to the subtle ways in which texts have been put together by their creators – to think before just bingeing upon pages.Support Aeon: make a one-off donation